When you enter a property, be it a shopping mall, a supermarket, or a neighbor’s home, you anticipate a safe environment.

 In North Carolina, liability laws are strict and can extinguish your right of recovery should you have any fault for the accident.
 That’s one reason North Carolina slip and fall settlements vary greatly—even between two similar injury cases.

 Slip and fall accidents can be traumatic, and the legal aftermath can bring additional stress.
 As a victim, you should concentrate on your recovery, not fight with the property owner or insurance company.
-We know how to build a strong case at the Law Offices of Naomi Ellis, PLLC.
+We know how to build a strong case at the Naomi Ellis Law, PLLC.
 If you or a loved one suffered injuries in a Raleigh, North Carolina slip and fall, don’t hesitate to contact our office.
 Please schedule a consultation to learn more about how we can assist you.